wohaco/despace/venera_8.md

 In order for the lander to get on the illuminated side, due to the restrictions imposed by the laws of celestial mechanics, it was necessary to recycle the radio system.
 A new funnel‑shaped antenna was installed (suitable for a low position above the Earth’s horizon).
 Also, the landing was equipped with a resetable antenna, providing communication after landing (flat disk with spiral antennas on each side).
 After landing, the resetable antenna is ejected from the parachute compartment, the petals open and do not allow it to stand on the edge.
 The ends of the disk are emitters, and the gravity switch installed inside it, after fixing the antenna to the radiation, turns on the upper side.
 The main funnel‑shaped antenna worked only in the descent area.

 The data obtained by Venera 7 were taken into account in the design of  Venera 8 lander.
-In the lower part of the compartment, the wall thickness was reduce from 25 to 12 mm, in the upper part from 8.7 to 5.7 mm, which made it possible to reduce weight of the lander by 38.5 kg compared Venera 7.
-The lander mass was 495 kg.
+In the lower part of the compartment, the wall thickness was reduce from 25 to 12 ㎜, in the upper part from 8.7 to 5.7 ㎜, which made it possible to reduce weight of the lander by 38.5 ㎏ compared Venera 7.
+The lander mass was 495 ㎏.

 Porous composite material was used as the main thermal insulation of the lander.
 To improve the thermal conditions, beryllium shells were installed on the inner side of the titanium body of the lander, and fiberglass gaskets were introduced in the nodes of fastening the frame to the body of the instrument compartment.
 Maintaining the thermal regime inside the lander was carried out with the help of «thermal batteries», which were used as salt (lithium nitrate trihydrate).
 Outwardly projecting instruments have been closed with covers made of composite material.